-The Keele Law Review is an online, open-access, peer-reviewed, general law journal, published by the School of Law, Keele University.
+The Keele Law Review is an online, open-access, double-blind peer-review, general law journal, published by the School of Law, Keele University.

 The KLR is committed to high-quality research and free access to knowledge.

-The KLR was founded in 2020 by Prof Yossi Nehushtan, as a forum for critical legal commentary that also gives students a valuable learning opportunity.
+The KLR was founded in 2020 by Prof Yossi Nehushtan, as a forum for critical legal commentary that also gives students, who take up the role of Assistant General Editor, a valuable learning opportunity.

 The Law School hosts five research clusters, all representing particular areas of strength: Social Justice and Human Rights; International and European Law; Ethics, Health and Social Care; Gender, Sexuality and the Law; and Legal Education Innovation and Practice.

-Teaching at the Law School is both research-led and also reflective and critical of how the legal system works in practice.
-The School's special programmes, including an award-winning Community Legal Outreach programme, reflect the School's progressive ethos and long-standing commitment to social justice and social inclusion.
+Teaching at the Law School is research-led and critical of how the legal system works in practice.
+The School's special programmes, including a pioneering and award-winning Community Legal Outreach programme, reflect the School's progressive ethos and long-standing commitment to social justice and social inclusion.

-Our original mission to “making a difference in society by providing innovative, high-quality education for students from all backgrounds and by undertaking world-leading research that transforms understanding and brings benefit to society, communities and individuals”, has not, and will not change.
+Our original mission to “making a difference in society by providing innovative, high-quality education for students from all backgrounds and by undertaking world-leading research that transforms understanding and brings benefit to society, communities and individuals”, has not change.

 Keele University occupies a 620-acre rural campus close to the village of Keele and comprises extensive woodlands, small lakes and Keele Hall in the historic Staffordshire Potteries heartland.